 In terms of centralized VPNs, there are two huge disadvantages:

 Closed Source Code

-The closed source code feature of centralized VPNs stops others having knowledge of the protection processes and coding used by the VPN provider.
+The closed source code feature of centralized VPNs stops others from having knowledge of the protection processes and coding used by the VPN provider.
+Unfortunately, the VPN provider isn’t excluded.
 Only the VPN providers have the opportunity to see and process the data, so you have to trust it isn’t open to backdoor entries or attacks the company may not have foreseen.
 But truthfully, they can be hacked.
-And then you’re in trouble.
+And then you’ll be trapped in trouble.

 Centralization refers to the fact that as you get connected to the VPN, all the traffic will be transmitted through centralized VPN servers.
 That means all the information is accumulated and stored in the provider’s servers… which isn’t great.